 Income Statement Comparison

-The following table presents a comparison of the most recent income statements for Teradata Corporation and Informatica Inc., providing insights into their financial performance.
+This table presents a side-by-side comparison of the key income statement metrics for Teradata Corporation and Informatica Inc. for the fiscal year 2024.

 |---|---|---|